travelaudience/kubernetes-nexus/docs/admin/configuring-nexus-proxy.md

 Login Suceeded
 ```

-**Note:** The credentials obtained through this process are valid for one year,
+**ATTENTION:** The credentials obtained through this process are valid for one year,
 but will expire before that period if membership within the organization is
 revoked.
+When credentials expire, the user must request them them as described above.